discord-net/Discord.Net/docs/faq/basic-operations.md

 [AddReactionAsync]: xref:Discord.IUserMessage.AddReactionAsync*

+## What is a "preemptive rate limit?"

+A preemptive rate limit is Discord.NET's way of telling you to slow down before you get hit by the real rate limit.
+Hitting a real rate limit might prevent your entire client from sending any requests for a period of time.
+This is calculated based on the HTTP header returned by a Discord response.

 ## Why am I getting so many preemptive rate limits when I try to add more than one reactions?

 This is due to how HTML header works, mistreating